Email FacebookTwitterMenu burgerClose thin

 cms-l564

-While form CMS-L564 is designed for a very specific situation, it can still have a big impact.
-If you need the coverage that Medicare Part B provides, being able to enroll outside the traditional enrollment periods can save you a lot of money.
-If you receive (or recently received) group health plan coverage through your work or your spouse’s, you can access this greater flexibility to apply for enrollment in Medicare part B when you need it.
+While Form CMS-L564 is designed for a very specific situation, it can still have a big impact.
+If you need Medicare Part B coverage, enrolling during an alternate period can reduce your costs.
+If you recently had group health coverage through work, you can apply for Medicare Part B with more flexibility.
 Form CMS-L564 verifies this coverage to the SSA.

 Retirement Tips

 • Whether you’re enrolling in Medicare, electing for Social Security or just starting to think about retirement, your plan could benefit from talking with a financial advisor.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • The amount of Social Security benefits you receive will depend in part on what age you choose to elect for them.
 SmartAsset’s Social Security calculator can help you determine the best age for your situation.
 If you enter your year of birth and your annual income, the calculator can show you your annual benefit amount for whenever you want to elect.
 That way you can maximize the benefits you receive.